dombor100/BDB23/README.md

 The Code folder includes all of my code.
 Open the RunAll.R file to see general instructions.

+requirements.txt displays all packages I loaded in R, prior to running my code.

 The main branch contains images and animations from the report.